vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-managers/Get-VCFNsxtCluster.md

 ## Description

-The Get-VCFNsxtCluster cmdlet retrieves a list of NSX Managers managed by SDDC Manager.
+The `Get-VCFNsxtCluster` cmdlet retrieves a list of NSX Manager clusters managed by SDDC Manager.

 ## Examples